Liam Nadler

 Liam Nadler (born November 29, 1992) is an American former football quarterback.
-He played college football at Gannon.
-He played professionally for the Colorado Crush of the Indoor Football League (IFL), the Sioux City Bandits of Champions Indoor Football (CIF), and the Columbus Destroyers of the Arena Football League (AFL).
+He played college football for the Gannon Golden Knights, and broke nearly every school passing record.
+He was named a third-team All-American in 2014.
+Nadler was also one of 22 college football players selected to the 2015 Allstate AFCA Good Works Team, which includes players from all levels of college football.
+He was a National Football League (NFL) prospect but never signed with an NFL team.
+He later played professionally for the Colorado Crush of the Indoor Football League (IFL), the Sioux City Bandits of Champions Indoor Football (CIF), and the Columbus Destroyers of the Arena Football League (AFL).
+He was inducted into Gannon's athletics hall of fame in 2025.

 Early life

 Liam Nadler was born on November 29, 1992.
-He played high school football at Leipsic High School in Leipsic, Ohio, earning first-team all-district and first-team all-conference honors.
-He was also a four-year letterman in basketball, garnering all-district and all-league recognition.
+He played high school football at Leipsic High School in Leipsic, Ohio.
+He started out as a tight end and wide receiver.
+Nadler played quarterback from his sophomore to senior seasons.
+As a junior in 2009, he helped Leipsic High win their first Blanchard Valley Conference title since 1994.
+He earned first-team all-district and first-team all-conference honors during his high school career.
+Nadler was also a four-year letterman in basketball, garnering all-district and all-league recognition.
 Nadler graduated from Leipsic High in 2011.